davidmoten/rtree/README.md

 ```

-There is a related project [rtree-benchmark](https://github.com/ambling/rtree-benchmark) that presents a more comprehensive benchmark with results and analysos on this rtree implementation.
+There is a related project [rtree-benchmark](https://github.com/ambling/rtree-benchmark) that presents a more comprehensive benchmark with results and analysis on this rtree implementation.